 TC has successfully managed its relationships with other standards so that related standards can be safely and effectively referenced in the Committee spec as needed.

-International XLIFF Symposium organized each year
+International XLIFF Symposium organized each year (until 2018)

 Several reports on the implementation of XLIFF on CAT tools have been produced by the SC.
-The latest included the early implementations of XLIFF 2.0 (Statements of Use).
+The latest included the early implementations of XLIFF 2.1 (Statements of Use).